2005 Sri Lankan presidential election

 Presidential elections were held in Sri Lanka on 17 November 2005.
-This was the 5th Presidential election held in the country's history, and the Nominations were accepted on 7 September 2005.
-Prime Minister Mahinda Rajapaksa of the governing United People's Freedom Alliance was narrowly elected, defeating the United National Party's Ranil Wickremesinghe, receiving 50.29% of the vote.
-This was Wikcremesinghe's second of the three unsuccessful bids for the Presidency.
+They were the fifth presidential elections held in the country's history.
+Prime Minister Mahinda Rajapaksa of the governing United People's Freedom Alliance was narrowly elected, defeating his main opponent Ranil Wickremesinghe of the United National Party, and winning 50.29% of the vote.

-Presidential term controversy
+Background

-Then-Incumbent President Chandrika Kumaratunga was constitutionally barred from running for a third term in office.

-The 3rd Amendment to the Constitution of Sri Lanka stated that if a President was re-elected for a second term via an Early Presidential election, his second term starts on the next date corresponding to the beginning of his first term.
-Therefore Chandrika Kumaratunga's second term would have started on 12 November 2000, as the last election was held on 21 December 1999.
-Despite this, Kumaratunga was inaugurated for a second term on 22 December 1999, just hours after the election results were declared.
-With that, A Controversary on when should the next Presidential election should take place raised.
+Then-incumbent president Chandrika Kumaratunga was constitutionally barred from running for a third term in office.
+The 3rd Amendment to the Constitution of Sri Lanka stated that if a president was re-elected for a second term via an early presidential election, their second term starts on the next date corresponding to the beginning of their first term.
+Therefore, Kumaratunga's second term would have started on 12 November 2000, as the last election was held on 21 December 1999.
+Despite this, Kumaratunga was inaugurated to her second term on 22 December 1999, just hours after the election results were announced.

-According to the Constitution, If her Second term started on 12 November 2000, her term would be ended on 12 November 2006, therefore the Presidential election should take place between 12 September and 12 October 2006.
-Since Kumaratunga was inaugurated for a second term on 22 December 1999, the public argued that the next Presidential election should take place between 22 October and 22 November 2005.
-Since Kumaratunga had called the 1999 election one year ahead of schedule; she argued that the extra year should be appended to her second term.
-She even stated that she had a secret Swearing-in ceremony on 12 November 2000 to officially start her second term in office.
+According to the Constitution, if Kumaratunga's second term began on 12 November 2000, her term would have ended on 12 November 2006, therefore the next presidential election should take place between 12 September and 12 October 2006.
+Since Kumaratunga was inaugurated to her second term on 22 December 1999, however, the public argued that the next presidential election should instead take place between 22 October and 22 November 2005.
+Kumaratunga argued that the extra year should be appended to her second term, and even stated that she had held a secret swearing-in ceremony on 12 November 2000 to officially begin her second term in office.

-Chandrika Kumaratunga sought the opinion of the Supreme Court regarding the correct date for the 2005 presidential election, following a dispute over the length of her term.
-The Supreme Court of Sri Lanka rejected her claims on 30 August 2005, and stated that the election should take place between 22 October and 22 November 2005, recognizing that her second term started on 22 December 1999.
+Kumaratunga sought the opinion of the Supreme Court of Sri Lanka regarding the correct date for the 2005 presidential election.
+The Supreme Court rejected her claims on 30 August 2005, and stated that the election should take place between 22 October and 22 November 2005, recognizing that her second term started on 22 December 1999.

+Nominations

+Nominations were accepted from 9.00am to 11.00am IST on 7 September 2005, and the election date of 17 November was announced by the Gazette Extraordinary No.1411/1 on 19 September 2005.

+Sri Lanka Freedom Party

+A rift opened up within the SLFP over who to pick as its candidate: either Anura Bandaranaike, Kumaratunga's brother and preferred candidate, or then-incumbent prime minister Mahinda Rajapaksa.

+Many members of the SLFP were uneasy with Kumaratunga's liberal economic policies, including the privatisation of several public institutions, as well as allegations of corruption against her.
+Despite internal disagreements, Rajapaksa was ultimately selected as the presidential candidate of the SLFP-led United People's Freedom Alliance (UPFA).

+United National Party

+The UNP chose Ranil Wickremesinghe as its candidate, while Karu Jayasuriya was named as the party's prime ministerial candidate in the event of a UNP victory, serving as Wickremesinghe's unofficial running mate.